NOTICE: Classes canceled today due to weather conditions. Check Blackboard for communication from your instructors.

 High school students interested in a career in physical therapy have the opportunity at Southwest Baptist University to start their education journey early.
 The Doctor of Physical Therapy program at SBU teaches students about the healthcare industry and about serving patients in need.
 The DPT degree program builds upon a strong liberal arts background and highlights Christian values and behavior to mold you into a well-rounded professional.

-As an HSEA student, you can guarantee your spot in the program and feel certain in your career and job path.
+As an HSEA student, you can guarantee your spot in the program and feel confident about your career and job options.

 High school senior students with 24 ACT (or equivalent SAT or CLT) scores or higher are eligible to apply on a competitive basis for early conditional acceptance into the physical therapy program.
 High school students (or incoming freshman with less than 30 credit hours completed) should contact the division of physical therapy for an application for early conditional acceptance.